sensiloles/quit-smoking-bot/README.md

 ## Token Validation and Conflict Detection

-The bot now includes intelligent token validation and conflict detection features:
+The bot includes intelligent token validation and conflict detection features:

-- **Token Validation**: When providing a token through command line arguments, the system will validate it with the Telegram API before saving it to the `.env` file.
+- **Token Persistence**: When providing a token through command line arguments with `--token`, it's automatically validated and saved to the `.env` file for future use.
+- **Token Validation**: The system validates the token with the Telegram API before using it.
 - **Conflict Detection**: The system checks for other bot instances using the same token, which could cause conflicts.
 - **Instance Management**: The entrypoint script prevents multiple bot processes within the same container.
 - **Detailed Error Messages**: Clear error messages and troubleshooting guides if conflicts or validation issues are detected.